 “Oh, I am sure whenever they visit they will love it.”
 Sandy smiles.
 “Oh, I know they will.”

 She tugged my sleeve.
 “Come on.”

 Henry Watson.
-Man I’m beginning to think I’m being stalked, but I guess I should take comfort in knowing he, at least, is in a church.
-I need to let Sandy know.
+Man, I’m beginning to think I’m being stalked, but I guess I should take comfort in knowing he at least is in a church.
+I need to